ephemeraHQ/xmtp-quickstart-walletconnect/README.md

 };
 ```

 That's it!
-You've now created an XMTP app with Privy.
+You've now created an XMTP app with WalletConnect & Wagmi.